moelholm/moelholm.github.io/_posts/2017-03-16-java-ee-hello-world-kotlin.md

 }
 ```

-Notice the injection of <em>helloBean</em>: Keyword <em>var</em>.
+Notice the injection of `helloBean`: Keyword `var`.
 Properties declared like this are mutable - you can change them at will in your code.
-Kotlin also offers <em>val</em>.
-This is like using the <em>final</em> modifier in Java: you can only set them once.
+Kotlin also offers `val`.
+This is like using the `final` modifier in Java: you can only set them once.

-In this case we are forced to use the <em>val</em> keyword because Arquillian performs dependency injection of the <em>helloBean</em> field, <em>after</em> the class has been constructed.
-For that to work we also need to use Kotlin's <em>lateinit</em> modifier.
+In this case we are forced to use the `val` keyword because Arquillian performs dependency injection of the `helloBean` field, `after` the class has been constructed.
+For that to work we also need to use Kotlin's `lateinit` modifier.
 Without it the code wouldn't compile.
 You may find it overly annoying here.
 But you will probably be happy to hear that it is caused by another Kotlin feature that is insanely cool: Kotlin offers null safety [kotlin-nullsafety].

-The actual <em>@Test</em> method itself: Not much to say here.
+The actual `@Test` method itself: Not much to say here.
 It's the ordinary <b>server-side</b> Arquillian test.
 When executed, then it runs inside the application server process.

-In Java, Arquillian needs a static method annotated with <em>@Deployment</em> that produces a Java EE archive (EAR, JAR or WAR) containing the components to be tested.
-Kotlin doesn't have <em>static</em> methods at all - so that's a problem.
-Luckily Kotlin offers companion objects [kotlin-companionobjects] and the <em>@JvmStatic</em> annotation [kotlin-jvmstatic].
+In Java, Arquillian needs a static method annotated with `@Deployment` that produces a Java EE archive (EAR, JAR or WAR) containing the components to be tested.
+Kotlin doesn't have `static` methods at all - so that's a problem.
+Luckily Kotlin offers companion objects [kotlin-companionobjects] and the `@JvmStatic` annotation [kotlin-jvmstatic].
 Suffice to say: This cocktail solves the Java interoperability "issue" without further ado.
 Arquillian cannot tell the difference 🙂

 Notice the library being added to the Arquillian archive: We need to bundle some Kotlin runtime classes with the application.
 What you see in this example, is a good old dirty Java trick allowing you to locate the actual JAR file from which the specified class is loaded.
 Perhaps you can find a Shrinkwrap Gradle/Maven resolver for a more viable alternative [shrinkwrap-resolver].